hulxv/vnstat-server/docs/getting-started.md

 Before using vnStat-server, you should know that there are two programs, one is used as a daemon and another is used as a utility to do some operations like controlling the HTTP server ([see](./cli.md) for more).

-### vnsd
+- vnsd (vnStat Server Daemon)

   It's a daemon that is used to run an HTTP server (RESTful API) that is used to control in vnStat and get its data by HTTP requests.

-### vns
+- vns (vnStat Server cli utility)

   a Utility used by the end-user to control in HTTP server efficiently and easily by connecting with vnsd by [unix-socket](https://man7.org/linux/man-pages/man7/unix.7.html).

 ## More